-''' Error: File: plot_some_dull_stuff.m Line: 6 Column: 9 Unbalanced or unexpected parenthesis or bracket. '''
+Error: File: plot\some\dull\stuff.m Line: 6 Column: 9 Unbalanced or unexpected parenthesis or bracket.

 Actually ... if this were your program, you should have paid attention to earlier and not have written it all at once before testing it!
-But

-- 7 Because it will not work 99 times out of 100 ... - 8 The art of fault-finding in computer - 9 And by the discipline of software engineering, which is way out of scope of this course. - 10 Remember you are advised to name your m-files as something vaguely descriptive of what the script actually does (and you do ont have to go with this choice, although it might turn out to be perfectly descriptive;) (i.e. you do not have to call it this!)

-at least MATLAB is giving you some sort of feedback.
+But $^7$ Because it will not work 99 times out of 100 $\ldots$

+The art of fault-finding in computer code.

+And by the discipline of software engineering, which is way out of scope of this course.

+Remember - you are advised to name your m-files as something vaguely descriptive of what the script actually does (and you do ont have to go with this choice, although it might turn out to be perfectly descriptive ;) (i.e. you do not have to call it this!) at least MATLAB is giving you some sort of feedback.
 The actual error reported might not always mean that much to you but the line number at which the problem occurred is gold-dust.
-The line of code is does not like is line 611, which is:
+The line of code is does not like is line 6, which is:

-'''

 y2 = cos[x];

-'''